Miss Vibhaa: History

-In 2023, Umanga Creations acquired the license for Miss Grand Nepal as given by Miss Grand International.
+In 2023, Miss Vibhaa acquired the license for Miss Grand Nepal as given by Miss Grand International.
 Previously Miss Grand Nepal was held by three different organizers from 2013 to 2022.
-In 2024, Miss Cosmo license was also acquired and a brand new pageant called Miss Vibhaa was announced.
+Garima Ghimire, first runner up of Miss Universe Nepal 2023 was appointed to Miss Grand International 2023.
+In 2024, Miss Cosmo license was also acquired.

-In 2024, Prema Lamgade was crowned as Miss Vibhaa-Miss Grand Nepal 2024 and Nimita Regmi was crowned as Miss Cosmo Nepal 2024.
+In 2024, Prema Lamgade was crowned as Miss Vibhaa Grand 2024 (Miss Grand Nepal) and Nimita Regmi was crowned as Miss Vibhaa Cosmo 2024 (Miss Cosmo Nepal).

 In early 2025, Miss Vibhaa relinquished the Miss Cosmo Franchise.